 If your loved one is still anxious about engaging the services of an in-home caregiver, it can be beneficial to offer to be present for the first few visits until the senior feels more comfortable.
 Before very long, a bond will form and the older adult will be able to comprehend the numerous benefits home care supplies – and that it actually enhances independence, rather than diminishing it.

 At Compassionate Nursing Services, we offer a free in-home consultation to meet with seniors and their family members to discuss our care solutions and to come up with a personalized plan to address any and all needs and concerns.
-Simply contact us at 314-432-4312 to learn more about our adult day care in St Charles, MO.
+Simply contact us at 314-432-4312 to learn more about our Oakville senior home care and the communities that we serve.